DV

 Key risks to know

-• Valuation spread.
-Emerging markets in VXUS trade at cheaper multiples than developed markets in VEA, which can mean either value opportunity or risk of further compression if growth disappoints.
+• Valuation spread between geographies.
+Emerging markets in VXUS often trade at lower multiples than developed markets in VEA, which can signal either opportunity or justified discount depending on growth expectations and macro conditions.

 Bottom line